 There are tons of smart home products manufactured by various companies around the world.
 A quick look at the statistics would have one believe that the market is still dominated by the big players.
 However, several new entrants are making their mark.
 Below we have listed the largest and most successful smart home companies in 2023.

 1. Google Nest

 Founded in 2010 as Nest Labs, Google Nest is now a complete subsidiary unit of Google LLC after an initial acquisition of $3.2 billion in 2014.
 Google Assistant operates all Nest products.

-Although Google offers a huge variety of hardware products, some of its most popular smart home brands are with Nest, comprising Nest Mini (2nd gen), Nest Hub & Nest Hub Max, Nest thermostat, Nest Cam, and Nest Protect smoke alarm.
+Although Google offers a huge variety of hardware products, some of its most popular smart home brands lie with Nest, comprising Nest Mini (2nd gen), Nest Hub & Nest Hub Max, Nest thermostat, Nest Cam, and Nest Protect smoke alarm.

 3. Apple HomeKit

 Revenue: $41 billion (includes Apple’s wearables and accessories division)

 From lights and bulbs to locks, motion sensors, room quality monitors, outlets, switches, and thermostats, Apple HomeKit is proving to be another large superstore for IoT products – for Apple users, of course.